 We're not afraid of anything that Elizabeth Warren puts forward.

-And she's trying to tough talk tough.
+And she's trying a tough talk tough.

 I don't even know what she's talking about.

-Um referring to the second debate with Hillary.
+Referring to the second debate with Hillary.

 All right, you are the two people that are uniquely qualified to weigh in on this tape.